FlorianReimold/ecal-cop/README.md

 - Enabling this option includes the eCAL subscriber functionality.
 This is crucial for components that need to subscribe to and receive data from the eCAL communication infrastructure.

 ##### `ECAL_CORE_TIMEPLUGIN` (Default: ON)
-Enabling this option includes the eCAL time plugin functionality.
+- Enabling this option includes the eCAL time plugin functionality.
 This allows for precise synchronization of time across different components using eCAL.

+##### `ECAL_CORE_TRANSPORT_UDP` (Default: ON)
+- Enabling this option includes the eCAL UDP Multicast message transport layer.

+##### `ECAL_CORE_TRANSPORT_TPC` (Default: OFF)
+- Enabling this option includes the eCAL TCP message transport layer.
+- Requires tcp_pubsub library.

+##### `ECAL_CORE_NPCAP_SUPPORT` (Default: OFF)
+- Enabling this option replaces the standard ASIO UDP receiver by a NPCAP based UDP receiver to increase the performance on Windows platforms.
+- Requires udpcap library.

 Note: Please adjust these options based on your project's needs, ensuring that the selected features align with your desired functionality and dependencies.